-C01 Experiment to determine the proximate composition of raw and Analyzing processed foods CO2 Demonstrate the estimation of different pigments, metals and other Applying compounds present in foods.
+CO1 Determine the proximate composition of raw and processed foods Analyzing CO2 Demonstrate the estimation of different pigments, metals and other Applying compounds present in foods.
 CO3 Use testing methodology to determine the characteristics of tin Applying plates, aluminium, glass, paper and plastic used for making packages.
 CO4 Explain the working and construction of different package filling Understanding and testing machinery CO5 Conclude the data of experiments and present clearly in reports.
 Understanding